Azam Khan (cricketer, born 1998)

-Azam Khan (Sindhi and اعظم خان; born 10 August 1998) is a Pakistani international cricketer who plays domestically for Islamabad United and Sindh.
+Azam Khan (Sindhi and اعظم خان; born 10 August 1998) is a Pakistani international cricketer who plays domestically for Karachi Kings and Sindh.
 He is the son of former Pakistan wicket-keeper Moin Khan.

 Known as a power-hitter, he considers West Indies player Chris Gayle to be his batting role-model.

 Early and personal life

 Khan is the son of former Pakistan cricket captain & wicketkeeper Moin Khan.
 His brother Owais Khan is married to actress Mariam Ansari.

 Often criticized for his fitness standards, before the beginning of the PSL 2020 he trained with Shehzar Mohammad for some four months, losing 14kg in the process.

 He's a fan of MMA, which he credits for the way he now handles fast-bowling, as previously he was perceived to be unable to play genuine pace.

 He sings and plays the guitar, having learned it by himself through YouTube as a way to de-stress before matches, and has covered well-known songs, including a Bollywood title and Atif Aslam's Aadat.